History of Freeview UK: 2006

 ITV Play was launched in April 2006, and Men & Motors was taken off Freeview to make way for this to happen.
 FilmFour ceased its subscription service in mid-2006.
 Also, at the same time, it launched on Freeview and changed its name on all platforms to Film4, and introduced commercials during films for the first time.
 It also reduced its broadcasting hours to 12:45 – 08:45 so National Lottery Extra and Gems TV could launch.
 On Freeview, it replaced More4 +1, although the space was briefly used for Big Brother coverage before it was launched on Freeview.

 Five had bought a stake in the company behind the Top Up TV service, and in the autumn of 2006 it was restructured into a video on demand service.
 This made space for Five to launch two new channels in October, which were Five Life and Five US (now known as 5* and 5 USA respectively).

 Quiz Call was sold in November 2006, however because the deal did not include the Freeview slot it meant it had to close down.
 The space was then used by Film4 +1.

 2007

-ITV Play stopped programs in the early hours of 6 March 2007.
+ITV Play stopped programming in the early hours of 6 March 2007.
 Originally, it was to return later in March, but it was decided it would close down for good, with it being removed from the EPG on 16 March 2007.
 The slot got reused for a one-hour timeshift of ITV2, ITV2 +1, shortly afterwards.

 Toonami was renamed Cartoon Network Too in June 2007.

 Channel 4 replaced Film4 +1 with Channel 4 +1 in August 2007.